meltano/sdk/docs/testing.md

 ## Test Framework

-The Meltano SDK test framwrok consists of 4 main components:
+The Meltano SDK test framework consists of 4 main components:

 1. A runner class (`TapTestRunner` and `TargetTestRunner`), responsible for executing Taps/Targets and capturing their output.
 1. A suite dataclass, containing a list of tests.